Nine prospects either currently committed or being heavily recruited by the Miami Hurricanes recently participated in Nike's The Opening.

 Ridley did not test well SPARQ-wise, finishing 12th of 14 participants at his position.
 Once the receiver lined up opposite a cornerback, however, Ridley showed why he is such a heralded recruit.

 In the accompanying video, Bleacher Report's Michael Felder highlighted Ridley as a top performer, noting the receiver's ability to get open.
-Additionally, Felder said:
+Felder provided additional thoughts when reached for comment.

 The speed and precision have been his biggest sell.
 The receiver has gotten himself open consistently with some great route running and he has the hands to finish the play.
 I don't think Ridley's been the best receiver at The Opening but he's been a consistent performer who is clearly ready to contribute at the next level.